 Enables or disables memory rank interleaving.
 Enabled allows the system to simultaneously access different ranks of the memory to increase memory performance and stability.
+Auto lets the BIOS automatically configure this setting.
 (Default: Auto)

-Channel A/B Timing Settings
+▶ Channel A/B Memory Sub Timings

 This sub-menu provides memory timing settings for each channel of memory.
+This sub-menu provides memory timing settings for each channel of memory.
 The respective timing setting screens are configurable only when Memory Timing Mode is set to Manual or Advanced Manual.
 Note: Your system may become unstable or fail to boot after you make changes on the memory timings.
 If this occurs, please reset the board to default values by loading optimized defaults or clearing the CMOS values.